mutiann/few-shot-transformer-tts/README.md

 ## Synthesis
 To synthesize audios from the pretrained models, download the models along with the metadata files (`lang_id.json` and `spk_id.json`).
-Since there is no ground truth mels, you need to create metadata with dummy mel targets information , and run `eval.py` without neither `--zipfilepath` specified nor `mels.zip` present in `--data-dir`.
+Since there are no ground truth mels, you need to create metadata with dummy mel targets information , and run `eval.py` without neither `--zipfilepath` specified nor `mels.zip` present in `--data-dir`.
 The metadata file takes the form of `SPEAKERNAME_FILEID|DUMMY_LENGTH|TEXT|LANG` for each line of the file.
 For example, you can generate the audio examples above by saving the following metadata to `script.txt`: